 In addition to its historic architecture, downtown Noblesville is also home to a number of independent shops and restaurants.
-Enjoy Noblesville’s hometown feel one of its locally-owned pubs or children’s book shops.
-Noblesville is also home to Indiana Transportation Museum, which offers train ride tours to and from the museum from other nearby attractions.
+Enjoy Noblesville's hometown feel in one of its locally-owned pubs or children's book shops.

 Noblesville's proximity to a body of water sets it apart from most Indianapolis suburbs.
 Morse Park and Beach on Morse Reservoir are summertime family getaways.
 Beautiful Morse lakefront properties are in high demand year-round.
 Other recreational amenities include Forest Park, Dr. James A. Dillon Park, and seven public and private golf courses.